saidurga4521/SocialMedia-backend/readme.md

         - Generates a JWT token with user info (email, name, id) and signs it using the secret key.

         - Sends response with the new user and token, along with a success message.

+#### 3. Login

+        -  Finds user by email using User.findOne({ email }).

+        - Checks password match with bcrypt.compare() to validate login.

+        - Generates JWT token with user's email, name, and _id if the credentials are valid.

+        - Sends back user info and token if login is successful, otherwise sends an error message